 You can find lots of restaurants these days including many chains that offer a whole vegan menu.
 Places like Zizzi’s and Pizza express have a whole section just for us vegans.
 If you go somewhere where they don’t have a vegan menu just ask for no cheese on your pizza or pasta dish.
 Things to try as a vegan:

-Arabiata pasta – A tomato based sauce with olives and chili.
+Arabiata pasta – A tomato-based sauce with olives and chilli.

 Panzanelle – A traditional Italian salad that is great as a lighter bite.

 Bruschetta – This starter or side can be topped with tomatoes.
 Just make sure there’s no cheese to keep it vegan.

 Pizza – Hold the cheese and meat then, presto you’ve got yourself a veganised pizza.

 When ordering just check the pasta isn’t made with eggs and ask for no cheese like parmesan on top then you’re on to a vegan winner!

 This cuisine although predominately meaty and cheesy can be easily veganised.
 Choose vegetable burritos and dishes and you’re good to go.
 Things to try: